-The Company's operations could be significantly adversely affected by the financial and economic effects of a global pandemic of a contagious disease.
+The Company's operations could be significantly adversely affected by the effects of a global pandemic of a contagious disease.

 The Company cannot accurately predict the impact COVID-19 will have on its operations and the ability of others to meet their obligations with the Company.
-In addition, the outbreak of this contagious disease has resulted in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in a prolonged economic downturn that could materially affect the Company's operations and the ability of its borrowers to repay their debt.
+In addition, the outbreak of the contagious diseases could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could further affect the Company's operations and ability of borrowers to repay their debt.

-For Q2 2020, COVID-19 has had a minimal impact on the Company's income as shown by the fact that there were no defaults or dishonoured cheques on its mortgage loan portfolio.
-Furthermore, the Company did not receive any requests to defer mortgage payments as of the date of this MD&A. Given the current situation, the Company is still expecting positive operating cash results and scheduled distributions to all its shareholders for the foreseeable future.
+For Q3 2020, COVID-19 has had a minimal impact to the Company's income as shown by the fact that there where no defaults or no bounced cheques on its mortgage loans.
+The Company did not receive any request to default mortgages as of the date of this MD&A. Given the current situation, the Company is still expecting positive operating cash flows for the foreseeable future.

 While the precise impact of the COVID-19 pandemic remains unknown, it has introduced uncertainty and volatility in global markets and economies.
-The Company is monitoring developments and has prepared for impacts related to COVID19.
-EquityLine has put in place a comprehensive pandemic and business continuity plan that helps to ensure its readiness to appropriately address and mitigate business risks and impacts to investors and borrowers.
+The Company is monitoring developments and is prepared for impacts related to COVID19.
+The Company has a comprehensive pandemic and business continuity plan that ensures its readiness to appropriately address and mitigate any business risks and impacts to investors and borrowers.

-RECENT DEVELOPMENTS AND OUTLOOK (as of June 30, 2020)
+RECENT DEVELOPMENTS AND OUTLOOK

+(as of September 30, 2020)

-As of June 30, 2020, the Corporation held 32 residential mortgages
+As of Sept.
+30, 2020, the Corporation held 26 residential mortgages